tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - have you been politically active during your lifetime? what political party have you voted for?
 - which presidents have you voted for?
 - what events or trends in the media have you disliked the most? why?
-- how do you feel about racial and religious prejudice?
+- how do you feel about racial and religious prejudice? what causes racial or religious prejudice?
 - have you ever dedicated yourself to a cause? which one?
 - which charities did you contribute to and why?
 - which scientific discoveries or advances have interested you the most?